 Lynx and use its features.

-i - Shows an index of files or subjects,
+i - Shows an index of files or subjects.
+This is

-j - Allows you to enter a short name to goto an URL,
+j - Allows you to enter a "short" name to execute a

-and ENTER to see the list of defined jump commands.
+Press "?" and ENTER to see a list of defined

 k - Shows a list of key mappings.
 Keys remapped in